romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which stages in the software development lifecycle should Dependabot alerts be actively monitored and addressed?
+Q: Which stages in the software development lifecycle should Dependabot alerts be actively monitored and addressed?
 <details><summary>Show the answer</summary><p>

 - **During project planning sessions to anticipate potential dependency issues**